ChippStudio/Headroom-Site/_posts/2024-07-26-fourth_post copy.md

 ---
 layout: post
-title: Second announcement post
+title: Fourth announcement post
-description: 2.
+description: 4.
 Small announcements of the Headroom project.
 All what you need to know about it.
 cover: post-cover-image.jpg
 ---